AllinaVeb/shell/README.md

 Release History
 ----
 2.1
 CHANGE:works with spaces on string's start
+2.2
+CHANGE:works with wrong arguments exec